-- 1. Fuse holder - 2.
-Fuse (20 A)
+- 2. Fuse (20 A) - 3.
+Spare fuse (20 A)

 Consult your Yamaha dealer if the new fuse immediately blows again.

 Power trim and tilt / power tilt will not operate

 If the engine cannot be tilted up or down with the power trim and tilt / the power tilt because of a discharged battery or a failure with the power trim and tilt unit / the power tilt unit, the engine can be tilted manually.